LMauricius/oura-docs/content/0_Introduction/Module_system.md

 If we have the following directory structure inside the source directory:
 ```
 MathModule/
-    BasicOperationsFile.ora
+    BasicOperationsFile.oura
-    SetOperationsFile.ora
+    SetOperationsFile.oura
 PhysicsModule/
-    ShapesFile.ora
+    ShapesFile.oura
-    ForcesFile.ora
+    ForcesFile.oura
-    SimulationManagementFile.ora
+    SimulationManagementFile.oura
 ```
 The compiler will build 2 modules : `MathModule` and `PhysicsModule`.

 ## Compiled modules
 Each module gets compiled into a *binary* file.
 The binary file can be an *executable*, or a *library* used by other binary files.
 The libraries are used to distribute existing functionalities to other developers and executables can be launched by users to perform tasks.
 In Oura, libraries come with *module interface files* which describe which functionalities the module has that are stored in the library.
-In the above scenario, we would have the following interface files after installing the modules on the developer's system:
+In the above scenario, we could have the following interface files after installing the modules on the developer's system:
 ```
 MathModule/
-    BasicOperationsFile.orai
+    BasicOperationsFile.ourai
-    SetOperationsFile.orai
+    SetOperationsFile.ourai
 PhysicsModule/
-    ShapesFile.orai
+    ShapesFile.ourai
-    ForcesFile.orai
+    ForcesFile.ourai
-    SimulationManagementFile.orai
+    SimulationManagementFile.ourai
 ```
 Additionally, we could have the following library files stored in the system's library directory:
 ```